bigwiv/Biopython-cn/en/chr06.rst

-﻿
-Chapter 6  Multiple Sequence Alignment objects
+﻿Chapter 6  Multiple Sequence Alignment objects
 ==============================================

 This chapter is about Multiple Sequence Alignments, by which we mean a